 Assessment, Course, and Treatment Program

 Montana law requires those convicted of driving under the influence of alcohol or drugs to complete the Assessment, Course and Treatment (ACT) phases.
-This applies to the first three DUI convictions only.
-Fourth or subsequent DUIs are considered felonies and subject to a different set of penalties.

 The purpose of ACT is to reinforce the consequences of DUI conviction and interrupt the cycle of driving impaired.